E whakapakari ana i te pūnaha

 Share your views

-A key recommendation from the Integrity Working Group’s report was the need for a set of common integrity standards, or a ‘National Code of Sport Integrity’ (NCSI) across the sport and recreation sector.
-This national Code is intended to provide clarity for organisations and individuals as to what standards of behaviour are acceptable, what is not, and what must be done when potential integrity breaches occur.
+A key recommendation from the Integrity Working Group’s report was the need for a set of common integrity standards, a national code of Integrity across the sport and recreation sector.
+The code is intended to provide clarity for organisations and individuals as to what standards of behaviour are acceptable, what is not, and what must be done when potential integrity breaches occur.

 Addressing competition manipulation